 R is a simple programming language for statistical computing.
 Due to its simplicity, flexibility and the large variety of statistical functions available in R, it is a popular alternative for programs like SPSS.
 However, for a beginner mastering R can be rather difficult.
 This course helps the PhD candidate to become familiar with the basics of R. After the course the PhD candidate will be able to write short programs in R for basic data analyses and for plotting high-quality figures.

 This course is part of the 'Systems Medicine' training program that includes the courses Bioinformatic, Bioinformatics Sequence Analysis, Systems Medicine, E-science, Computing in R and Unix.

-The course is given twice a year on two consecutive days and consists of a mix of lectures and computer exercises in a morning session (9.30 – 12.30) and an afternoon session (13.30 – 16.30).
+The course is given twice a year on four morning sessions and consists of a mix of lectures and computer exercises.
 If you already have some experience with R, you are encouraged to take your own clinical or omics data with you and bring what has been learnt into practice on this dataset during the 2nd afternoon session.

 - September 21, 22, 24 and 25, 2020